 The complexities involved in retrospective payments on trade agreements and the sheer volume of these contracts, are often difficult to model in manual systems such as spreadsheets and basic accounting software.
-Organisations opting to calculate, forecast and accrue rebate income in this way leave themselves at risk of inaccuracies, missed opportunities and supplier disputes.
+Organizations opting to calculate, forecast and accrue rebate income in this way leave themselves at risk of inaccuracies, missed opportunities and supplier disputes.

 Rebate management software meets these problems head on, by removing the risks associated with manual processes and delivering a streamlined process that handles complex trade agreements in the following ways.

-1. Works with complex trade agreements
+1. Complex trade agreements

 Sophisticated rebate management software excels where basic accounting packages and spreadsheets fall short: the software handles all deal dimensions from the type of deal being made, to the member or branch rules that apply to each of these, the turnover bands they fit into and all the intricacies in between.
 The complexities remain the same, but the input and management of these is entirely simplified.